Tags

 ![[Images/1328316b13fde824bfb8959dcd98d2b6_MD5.jpeg]]

-## Deep dive written by AI (may include factually incorrect information)
+## Written by AI (may include hallucinated factually incorrect information)

 Based on the search results, several brain regions and networks have been theorized as potential sources or key components of consciousness: